 From April 2022, the rates of Dividend Tax and National Insurance will all increase by 1.25 percentage points.
-Use our own Excel spreadsheet to work out how much more tax you will pay.
+Use our calculator to work out how much more tax you will pay.

 April 2022 Dividend Tax Hike

 - Read the background to the planned dividend and NIC tax rises here.

 - Find out all about dividends – what they are, and how they are taxed here.

 - We have made a number of assumptions in our calculations.
 Please scroll down to read our notes.

 - Simply enter your planned salary and dividend levels for the 2022/23 tax year in the input fields below.